-- 32KWords of flash memory for application program storage - 1KWord of SRAM for storage of temporary variables - 4KWords of utility ROM contain a debugger and program loader - 16-level stack memory for storage of program return addresses and general-purpose use
+- 32 kWords of flash memory for application program storage - 1 kWords of SRAM for storage of temporary variables - 4 kWords of utility ROM contain a debugger and program loader - 16-level stack memory for storage of program return addresses and general-purpose use

-The memory is implemented using the Harvard architecture, with separate address spaces for program memory, data memory, and register space.
-A pseudo-Von Neumann memory map is also used, placing ROM, application code, and data memory into a single contiguous memory map.
-The pseudo-Von Neumann memory map allows data memory to be mapped into program space, permitting code execution from data memory.
+The memory is implemented with separate address spaces for program memory, data memory, and register space.
+ROM, application code, and data memory can be placed into a single contiguous memory map.
+The device allows data memory to be mapped into program space, permitting code execution from data memory.
 In addition, program memory can be mapped into data space, permitting code constants to be accessed as data memory.
 Figure 6 shows the DS4830's memory map when executing from program memory space.
 Refer to the DS4830 User's Guide for memory map information when executing from data or ROM space.